-- key (string) The key for the desired stream - error) callback (function(data,) The callback to invoke when results come back from the stream
+- key (string) The key for the desired stream - error) callback (function(data,) The callback to invoke when results come back from the stream tangelo.plugin.stream.run(key, callback[, delay=100])

 Runs the stream keyed by key for one step, then invokes callback with the result.
 If there is an error, callback is instead invoked passing undefined as the first argument, and the error as the second.